-It may sound like something lifted straight from a Harry Potter book, but this could be our reality according to Sunken Blimp, an architectural design studio which specializes in creating spaces in multiple realities, such as AR and virtual reality (VR).
+It may sound like a scene from a sci-fi movie, but this could be our reality in the near future according to Sunken Blimp, an architectural design studio which specializes in creating spaces in multiple realities, such as AR and virtual reality (VR).

 The company posted a video on its TikTok account that showcased exactly how the portals could look.

-In the clip, a narrator wearing an augmented reality (AR) headset can be seen on a beach viewing reality normally before an accessible portal comes into view.
+The clip shows a narrator wearing an augmented reality (AR) headset on a beach, viewing reality normally before an accessible portal comes into view.

-The portal is the entrance to a virtual store layout belonging to furniture retailer Serendipity Furniture, which the narrator walks into and can be seen walking around.
-The portal door back to the beach is still accessible.
+The portal is the entrance to a virtual store layout belonging to furniture retailer Serendipity Furniture, which the narrator enters and can be seen walking around.
+The portal gateway back to the beach is still accessible.

 READ MORE: Augmented reality in e-commerce

-The narrator continues to explain how the AR technology would sit in reality.
+The narrator continues to explain how the AR technology would work with the viewer’s physical reality.

-The video has since gone viral, with more than 1.2million views.
+The video has since gone viral, with more than 1.2million views, 1 million likes, and generating more than 11,000 comments.

-The social media company, which owns Snapchat, found that brands are not grasping exactly how customers want to use AR when shopping.
+The social media company, which owns Snapchat, found that brands are still failing to grasp what consumers want from AR when shopping.

 According to Charged Retail, Snap surveyed more than 25,000 people across 11 markets, in partnership with market researchers Ipsos.
-The data revealed that 94% of brands still think that the main attraction for people to use the technology is for fun.
+The data revealed that 94% of brands still think that the main attraction of the technology for people is using it for fun.

 AR portals can be an original marketing piece and a great engaging sneak peek into 3D environments of virtual stores.
 Users can evoke products (through augmented reality CTAs) into their unique physical environment and view them life-sized.